UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 ### Triggered Zone

-The new Area Triggered Zone makes it easy to send a notification for Zone which started an alarm.
+The new Area Last Triggered Zone makes it easy to send a notification for Zone which started an alarm.
 I use the Notificaiton Nodeserver so the program looks like this:
 ```
 ELK Alarm Zone - [ID 0025][Parent 0001]